 How to Pot Artificial Trees & Silk Plants

-When your new artificial plants or tree has been delivered they may need some shaping to give it a beautiful presentation.
-The most relevant thing is that they look good to you and for your home or office décor.
+When your new artificial plants or tree has been delivered, they may need some shaping to give it a beautiful presentation.
+The most important thing is that they look good to you and will improve your home or office décor.
 Whichever method you use to accomplish this objective is the right one!
 The shaping of your silk plants is the most important step in getting the most realistic look possible.

-Fill your non decorative planters pot 3/4 full with floral foam or plaster (found at most home improvement or craft stores).
-Use 20 minute plaster for trees that are taller, have larger trunks or if you prefer a more stable base.
-If your planning on using floral foam, just secure the tree trunk or plant to the pot making sure it's in the position you desire then add your expanding floral foam.
+Fill your non-decorative planters pot 3/4 full with floral foam or plaster (found at most home improvement or craft stores).
+Use 20-minute plaster for trees that are taller, have larger trunks, or if you prefer a more stable base.
+If you're planning on using floral foam, just secure the tree trunk or plant to the pot making sure it's in the position you desire then add your expanding floral foam.
 If using plaster, mix it to the consistency of a thin pancake batter, then pour into the planters pot filling it approximately 2/3rds from the top then let it set for about 20 minutes.
-If you like you can wait about 5 - 10 minutes until the plaster is just hard enough to hold your plant or tree on it's own then insert your silk plant stem or tree.
+If you like, you can wait about 5 to 10 minutes until the plaster is just hard enough to hold your plant or tree on its own then insert your silk plant stem or tree.
 You may want to lightly tap the side of the container to make sure the plaster bonds to your stem or trunk.
 Once it's potted, insert your now weighted planters pot into a container or basket that matches your decor choice.

 Some of the silk plants and trees may require some assembly.
-For instance silk palm trees usually come with fronds, a trunk with receptacles for the end of the palm stems.
-A general rule is that the smaller palm stems go towards the bottom, and larger, longer stems go towards the top to give it the look of how it grows in the wild.
-Some styles such as Phoenix Palms or Robellinis may have one palm head which simply is inserted into the top of the tree trunk receptacle.
+For instance, silk palm trees usually come with fronds, as well as a trunk with receptacles for the end of the palm stems.
+A general rule is that the smaller palm stems go towards the bottom, and the larger, longer stems go towards the top to give it the look of how it grows in the wild.
+Some styles, such as Phoenix palms or Robellinis, may have one palm head, which simply is inserted into the top of the tree trunk receptacle.
 It's usually a good idea to refer back to original picture of the products when assembling your artificial plant or tree for a visual reference.

 Questions & Answers